 I receive massive mental and productivity gains from getting down to a zero inbox every day.
 Inbox by Gmail is Google’s left-brain take on an email program.
 It works with your existing Gmail account but looks at it in a different way.
 It bundles similar emails together by their purpose.

 For instance, it bundles all of your travel emails together.
 It highlights each email, so you can see the contents without opening it, and you can even see things like flight updates and reservations statuses without opening the emails.
-It includes a task manager so that you can set yourself reminders.
+It includes a task management software feature so that you can set yourself reminders.

 Another major benefit is the ability to ‘snooze’ emails which trigger them to resurface in your inbox at a pre-determined date & time.
 This makes you much more efficient at managing multiple projects at the same time because you can simply reschedule emails to pop back into your inbox (which means you need to address it) when it is a more suitable time to check it.